o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 Material Canvas and other Atom Tools support opening and editing multiple document types, documents, and views.
 The main views and content for each document will be displayed as part of the central window.

 ### Document Tabs
-The top of the central window has a tab bar that displays a tab for each open document.
+The top of the central window displays tabs for each open document.
 The tab bar highlights the tab for the active document.
 You can switch between open documents by clicking on their title in the tab bar.
 You can close each document by clicking the X on its tab and perform other actions made available by right clicking on the tab.
 Tabs can be dragged and reordered but they cannot be undocked.
 Switching tabs will also update the inspector to display properties for the newly selected document.

 ### Graph View
 The main document type in Material Canvas is the material graph.
-Each material graph document tab displays a gridded, graph view as the main workspace for displaying and manipulating graph nodes and connections.
+Each material graph document tab displays a gridded, graph view as the main workspace for viewing and editing graph nodes and connections.

 ## Node Palette
-The node palette displays a tree containing items for all of the nodes that can be dragged into and created on the graph.
-Dragging a node from the node palette onto the graph view will create the corresponding node on the graph.
+The node palette displays a tree of items for all of the nodes that can be dragged on to the graph.
+Dragging a node from the node palette on to the graph view will create the corresponding node at the drop position.

 ## Bookmarks
 Use the bookmarks window to manage a list of bookmarks that have been added to the graph.
 Bookmarks can be added to the graph by right clicking and using the context menu in the graph view.
-Double clicking on a bookmark in the bookmark window will move the graph view to that position on the graph.
+Double clicking on a bookmark in the bookmark window will move the graph view its position.

 ## Mini Map
 Use the minimap window to view and navigate a zoomed out version of the graph view.

 ## Inspector
-In the **Inspector**, you can configure the properties for the active material.
-The **Details** group shows the material's material type and optional parent material properties.
-All other property groups depend on the material type and are defined in the `.materialtype` file.
-See the [Material Type Reference](/docs/atom-guide/look-dev/materials/material-type-file-spec/) for all the material types in Atom and the property groups in each.
+In the **Inspector**, you can configure the properties for the active document.
+Each document type will show relevant groups of editable properties in the inspector.

+ - Material graph documents will display properties for each selected node.

+ - Material graph node config documents will display editable properties for the node and each of its slots.

+ - Shader graph source data documents will display all of the available settings 4 shader source data, render states, compilation settings, and so on.

 ## Asset Browser
 The **Asset Browser** allows you to search for assets across O3DE, Gems, and other project folders.
 In the Material Canvas, the Asset Browser is automatically filtered to show image and material assets.
 You can display more assets by changing the filter.
 When an asset is selected, a preview of the asset is shown on the side.